How to split two-dimensional Jacobians: a geometric construction: Fiber product of a cover with itself

 \end{itemize}

 \end{lemma}

 We prove that $G\subseteq \Sy_n$ is a \emph{primitive} transitive subgroup (following the definition of \emph{primitive} given in \cite[Section 1.5]{dixon}), with an index $n$ maximal subgroup $H\subseteq G$.
 Depending on the ramification type of $\pi$, we find elements in $G$ of which we know the cycle type.
-Group theory identifies the few subgroups of $\Sy_n$ satisfying these conditions.
+Group theory allows us to identify the few subgroups of $\Sy_n$ satisfying these conditions.